Blogs / Guest Experience

 Let's discuss in detail sustainability in the hospitality industry along with some of the best eco-friendly practices hoteliers are adopting.

-It's important not just for maintaining the present lifestyle but for the world moving forward.
+It's important not just for maintaining the present lifestyle but for the world to move forward.

 The hospitality industry uses huge resources (energy and water) and negatively impacts the environment.